techconnection-io/async-techconnection-data/talks/flutter-connection-23/pooja-bhaumik-write-complex-business-logic-visually-with-flutter-and-flutterflow.md

 -- lock yourself to a platform because it does not let you do custom work.
 It does not let you code or add custom code kind of a thing.
 So you're kind of lost.
 But here you you won't be lost because you can use your Flutter code,

-Flutter packages, Dart code, et cetera, all in the Flutter flow platform.
+Flutter packages, Dart code, et cetera, all in the Flutter Flow platform.

 So instead of actually doing this by self,